 Patron Mr. Frank Henkel, Senator of the Interior and Sport and personalities from politics, culture and sports as sponsors were ambassadors for the idea of the project and even an example for social commitment in volunteering.

 As the Senator responsible for disaster control in the federal state of Berlin, it was only natural that I would serve as the official patron of the EU project “PROTECT – Learning and helping as volunteers” initiated by my Department.
 I’m delighted that BGZ is also coordinating this project.
 My Senate Department has worked with BGZ on the “Operation Berlin” project for many years now and appreciates this agency as a reliable partner.
-BGZ contributes not only its skills in integration policy, but also its well-functioning network, which is a prerequisite for success.Frank Henkel, Senator for the Interior and Sport
+BGZ contributes not only its skills in integration policy, but also its well-functioning network, which is a prerequisite for success.Frank Henkel, former Senator for the Interior and Sport

 PROTECT used volunteering in civil protection as a bridge to achieve better access to lifelong learning.
 The educational programmes of the relief organisations transfer practical key skills, which can be used for work and employment and enable a participation in society.
 The participating organisations from Berlin benefited from a closer integration of immigrants and a possible membership.
 They expanded their intercultural skills and opened up.

 The Federal Minister of the Interior of the Federal Republic of Germany Dr. Thomas de Maizière awards the BGZ-project PROTECT with the sponsoring prize Helfende Hand.